 The Role of Body Temperature in Sleep

-Our body temperature naturally drops as part of our circadian rhythm, signaling the body to prepare for sleep.
-This drop in temperature is an important process in initiating sleep because it promotes relaxation and drowsiness.
+Our body temperature naturally decreases as part of the circadian rhythm, signaling the body to prepare for sleep.
+This temperature drop is an important part of the sleep onset process, as it promotes relaxation and drowsiness.

 Disruption of Modern Lifestyle

-However, modern lifestyles often disrupt this natural process.
-Exposure to artificial light, late-night screen time, and high stress levels can delay the decline in body temperature, making it difficult to fall asleep.
+However, modern lifestyle often disrupts this natural process.
+The effects of artificial lighting, late screen use, and high stress levels can delay the drop in body temperature, making it difficult to fall asleep.

 The Calming Effect of Meditation

-Meditation is a powerful practice that induces a state of relaxation and calmness in the body.
-Practicing meditation late at night helps to lower the heart rate and calm the mind, which are conducive to a natural drop in body temperature.
+Meditation is a powerful practice that induces a state of relaxation and calm in the body.
+Meditating late in the evening helps lower heart rate and calm the mind, which are favorable for the natural drop in body temperature.

 Types of Evening Meditation Practices